-The Covid-19 pandemic has impacted the College finances through loss of fee income and other non-grant funded activity, resulting in the small deficit reported for 2019/20 and a £189,000 deficit budget being set for 2020/21.
-The balance sheet also shows net current liabilities at 31 July 2020 although these revert to net current assets when non-cash items in creditors, such as deferred capital grants, are eliminated.
-The budget for 2020/21 is cash generative, despite the operating deficit and the College cashflow forecasts demonstrate that it has sufficient cash resources, including an adequate buffer for unforeseen variances, to meet its liabilities as they fall due.
-In addition, the listed investmetns could be liquidated at short notice if necessary.
+The Covid-19 pandemic has impacted the College finances through loss of fee income and other non-grant funded activity, resulting in the deficits reported for 2019/20 and 2020/21.
+The balance sheet also shows net current liabilities at 31 July 2021 although these revert to net current assets when non-cash items in creditors, such as deferred capital grants, are eliminated.
+The budget for 2021/22 is cash generative and the College cashflow forecasts demonstrate that it has sufficient cash resources, including an adequate buffer for unforeseen variances, to meet its liabilities as they fall due.
+In addition, the listed investments could be liquidated at short notice if necessary.

-The College currently has £805,000 of loans outstanding with bankers on terms negotiated in 2007.
-The terms of the existing agreement are for up to another 8 years.
+The College currently has £719,000 of loans outstanding with bankers on terms negotiated in 2007.
+The terms of the existing agreement are for up to another 7 years.
 The College's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants for the foreseeable future.